rooseveltframework/roosevelt/README.md

 roosevelt create myapp
 ```

-Change into your new app's directory and then install dependencies (may require sudo):
+Change into your new app's directory and then install dependencies:

 ```
 cd myapp